NetComposer/nksip/doc/plugins/trace.md

     [{nksip:app_name(), ok|{error, term()}}].
 ```

-Equivalent to `start(AppId, console, all)' for all started SipApps.
+Equivalent to `start(AppId, console, all)` for all started SipApps.

 ### start/1